WengHLL/java-periphery/README.md

 [C](https://github.com/vsergeev/c-periphery),
 [Python](https://github.com/vsergeev/python-periphery),
-[Lua](https://github.com/vsergeev/lua-periphery) and JVM languages without having to use hacked up RPi.GPIO or Wiring Pi implementations for each distinct SBC model.
+[Lua](https://github.com/vsergeev/lua-periphery) and JVM languages without having to use board specific drivers or the deprecated sysfs interface for GPIO.
 The possibility of using other JVM based languages such as Groovy, Kotlin, Scala, etc. opens up language opportunities that do not currently exist in the IoT space.
 * Why Linux userspace?
 This is really the only way to get cross platform libraries to work since most SBCs have different chip sets.
 The trade off is